Medical Case Management (including Treatment Adherence Services)

 3. Percentage of client records with case notes that document the progress towards meeting goal(s) identified in the care plan.

 Education: MCM staff should provide education to clients to ensure an understanding of key areas of health and HIV treatment.
-Education is an ongoing process that should begin at the initiation of MCM services and should be repeated at least annually.
-The education provided should be appropriate to the client’s age, level of education, and existing knowledge and health literacy.
-Clients should be given education on the following:
+Education is an ongoing process that case managers should begin at the initiation of MCM services and repeat at least annually.
+Staff should ensure the education is appropriate to the client’s age, level of education, and existing knowledge and health literacy.
+Education must include the following:

 • The HIV disease process